JimDunphy/DockerZimbraRHEL8/README.md

 ## 📜 License

-MIT — do what you want, just don't blame us if it eats your homework.
+MIT — do what you want with this.

 ---